Pellenes tharinae: Taxonomy and etymology

 Wayne Maddison placed the genus Pellenes in the subtribe Harmochirina in the tribe Plexippini in 2015.
-This had previously been known as Harmochireae, as circumscribed by Simon in 1903.
-It is allocated to the subclade Saltafresia in the clade Salticoida.
-It is a member of Plexippoida.
+This had originally been known as Harmochireae, as circumscribed by Simon in 1903.
+Previously a member of the clade Plexippoida, it was allocated by Maddison to the subclade Saltafresia in the clade Salticoida.
 In 2016, Jerzy Prószyński grouped the genus with Dexippus under the name Pelenines, named after the genus.
 It is allocated to the supergroup Hylloida.
-Phylogenetic analysis of molecular data demonstrates that the genus is most closely related to Habronattus and Havaika.
+Molecular phylogenetic analysis demonstrates that the genus is most closely related to Habronattus and Havaika.
+The holotype is kept in the National Museum of Namibia, Windhoek.